Are Deep Speech Denoising Models Robust to Adversarial Noise?: Background

-Concretely, in this paper, speech denoising models are functions $f: \mathbb{R}^n \rightarrow \mathbb{R}^n$ which map to and from the space of audio waveforms.
+Concretely, in this paper, speech denoising models are functions $f: \mathbb{R}^n \rightarrow \mathbb{R}^n$ that map to and from the space of audio waveforms.
 We model the denoising model's input as some clean speech $y \in \mathbb{R}^n$, mixed additively with some (possibly zero) background noise $b \in \mathbb{R}^n$, and (optionally) convolved with some room impulse response (RIR) $r \in \mathbb{R}^m$: $x = r*(y+b)$.
-(Note that some work only convolves the speech with $r$ \citep{zhao2022frcrnboostingfeature}; in this paper, we convolve both speech and background noise.)
+(Note that some work only convolves the speech with $r$ \citep{zhao2022frcrn}; in this paper, we convolve both speech and background noise.)
 Given this input, the model produces $f(x) = \hat y$, where $\hat y$ is as close to either $y$ or $r*y$ as possible.
-For simplicity and consistency with past benchmarks \citep{dubey2024icasspdeepnoisesuppressionchallenge}, and because this paper is not intended to evaluate the quality of each model's default behavior, we assume that the model attempts to infer $y$.
+For consistency with past benchmarks \citep{dubey2024icasspdeepnoisesuppressionchallenge}, and because we do not attempt to evaluate healthy model behavior, we assume that the model attempts to infer $y$.